evsheffield/node-donedone-api/docs/donedone-api.md

   <p>The authenticated user must be an administrator or
   owner of the account.</p>

+## exports.getProject(subdomain:string, username:string, passwordOrAPIToken:string, id:int, callback:Function)

+  <p>Get information about a project.</p>
+  <p>The authenticated user must be an administrator or
+  owner of the account.</p>

 ## exports.getPeopleInProject(subdomain:string, username:string, passwordOrAPIToken:string, id:int, callback:Function)

   <p>Get the list of all people with access to the project.</p>